bookofproofs/bookofproofs.github.io/_sources/history/20th-century/rado-richard.md

 * These important combinatorial results were in the area of Hall's theorem, Ramsey's theorem, the Rado selection principle, matroids and theory of transversals, and partitions.
 * Rado received many honours for his contributions.
 * Rado was the kindest and gentlest of men.
-* Rado and his wife continued to live in Reading after he retired.

 Born 28 April 1906, Berlin, Germany.
 Died 23 December 1989, Henley-on-Thames, Oxfordshire, England.